Movie Review of Redbelt

 With the interaction with Laura in the beginning, Mike should have picked up on that and not have Joe try to take off the coat.

-Plus, Mike should have filed his documentation of the training regiment with the US Patent Office.
+Mike should have filed his documentation of the training regiment with the US Patent Office a long time ago.

 The cast of characters is very small.
 The only people in the film I could have any shred of sympathy for would be Laura and Joe as they are the ultimate bystanders.